abelorion/bsky-tweaks-chromium/README.md

 2 - An inbuilt shortcodes option to help you type emojis

-3 - gif saving feature
+3 - Gif saving feature

 4 - Follower count hiding